junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 "What are you reading?" he sits next to him, studying the angel's face.

-They still do that a lot, in the day time too, when there are other people around in the room too, but at night, Dean feels, it's easier, he can do it more freely.
+They still do that a lot, in the daytime too, when there are other people around in the room too, but at night, Dean feels, it's easier, he can do it more freely.
 As if an intimate moment he grabs for himself, the face and the looks, the angel, taking everything just for himself.

 Cas tells him the name of the book, a witchcraft journal, or some ancient history or lore book.
 Sometimes even just some plain old classic novel.
-Cas talks about the part of the book that impresses him the most in quiet voice, and Dean listens.
+Cas talks about the part of the book that impresses him the most in a quiet voice, and Dean listens.

 He asks again, once or twice, about this little odd nightly routine.
 Cas seems uneasy when night falls, he observes.
 And when the brothers say goodnight and go into their individual bedrooms, Cas says the same, and goes back to his.
 But almost always, Dean thinks his shoulders slump, his footsteps reluctant.
 There is something in him that is screaming: he doesn't want to go back to his room and sleep for the night.
 Or do whatever angels do at night to pass the human sleeping hours.
 He looks restless.
 Maybe that explains why he can't stay put in his room the whole night, why he has to wander around the bunker, spending time in the kitchen and the library, but still acting like everything is fine and quiet and nothing is wrong.